Tadashi Katakura

-Katakura Tadashi (片倉 衷, Katakura Tadashi) was a Japanese general who fought in World War II.
+Tadashi Katakura (片倉 衷, Katakura Tadashi) was a general in the Imperial Japanese Army during the Second Sino-Japanese War and World War II.

 Katakura was a prominent member of the Tōsei-ha faction and as a consequence was a target of the Kōdō-ha faction in the 26 February Incident in 1936, and indeed sustained a head wound at the time.

 He was on the staff of the Burma Area Army.
 He was chief of staff of the Thirty-third Army from 8 April 1944 to 19 June 1944.
 He was commander of the 202nd Division.